bellard/quickjs/storage/doc/Storage.md

 * ```storage.createIndex(type : string [, unique: bool]) returns: Index | null```

   Creates an index of given type and returns the index object.
-Index could have unique or duplicated keys depending on unique argument.
-Default value for unique is true.
+Index can have unique or duplicated keys depending on unique argument.
+Default value for *unique* is *true*.
 Supported types: "integer", "long", "float", "date" and "string".